Technigo/project-music-releases/README.md

 # Music Releases
-Our assignment was to create components using data in React to build a website that displays the latest music releases.
+Our assignment was to create components using data in React to build a website that displays the latest music releases from Spotify.
 We were to follow a given design and make the site responsive accordingly.

 ## The problem